NREL/SOEP-QSS/README.md

 ## Running

-The QSS solver code can run both hard-coded and FMU test cases.
+The QSS solver code can run both code-defined and FMU-based test cases.

-There are options to select the QSS method, set quantization tolerances, output and differentiation time steps, and output selection controls.
+There are command line options to select the QSS method, set quantization tolerances, output and differentiation time steps, and output selection controls.
 * Relative tolerance is taken from the FMU if available by default but can be overridden with a command line option.
 * QSS variable continuous and/or quantized trajectory values can be output at their requantization events.
 * QSS variable continuous and/or quantized trajectory output at a regular sampling time step interval can be enabled.